itom-project/plugins/OphirPowermeter/docs/OphirPowermeter.rst

 Additional functions (exec functions)
 =====================================

-.. py:function::  instance.exec('zeroing', )
+.. py:function::  instance.exec('subtractOffset', )

-    function to set the zero value of the device
+    Function to subtract instantaneous offset (e.g. ambient light).
+A absolute zeoring is a periodic maintenance operation, as such only need to be done periodically.
+It can be performed on the powerm
+... eter control unit.